qlaxd/Shoply/Forráskód/Web/src/__tests__/README.md

-To run available unit test cd into the Web directory and run npx jest
+To run available unit test cd into the Web directory and run npm test